Showing posts with label JDCMB Ginger Stripe Awards. Show all posts

 Artist of the year: Angela Hewitt, who gets at least three annointings with glitter.
 First, for her performance of the first part of The Art of Fugue at the RFH, because I don't know how anyone does that at all, let alone making it so beautiful, so fascinating, so riveting.
 Second, for her inspired and daring recording of the Schumann Piano Concerto, with conductor Hannu Lintu (left).
 Third, for kindly recommending a naturopath, thanks to whom I am feeling well again after a hellish year.
 The cyberbanquet tonight is consequently gluten-free.

 Youthful artist of the year: Joint winners, both young pianists whose gifts restore my faith in life and music.
-Benjamin Grosvenor (right), 20, and Daniil Trifonov, 21: boys whose deep-seated musicianship lights up every piece they touch.
+Benjamin Grosvenor, 20, and Daniil Trifonov, 21: boys whose deep-seated musicianship lights up every piece they touch.
 It is wonderful to see the art of great pianism alive and well and living in the 21st century.
 Come and get your glitter and your purrs, lads.
 We look forward to loving your playing for years and years and years.

 Conductor of the year: